 Taqi Akhlaqi

-Taqi Akhlaqi was born in Afghanistan in 1986.
-In the 1990s, his family fled the civil war and stayed in Iran for more than ten years.
-Today, he is back in Kabul.
-When his homeland was plunged into chaos after the presidential elections in 2014, he also experienced a drastic personal event: during a theater performance in December 2014, a bomb exploded in the French cultural center in Kabul and Akhlaqi sustained minor injuries.
+born in 1986 in the Afghan province of Wardak, is a writer and playwright living in exile in Germany.
+In the 1990s, his family fled the civil war and spent over a decade in Iran.
+When his homeland descended into chaos following the 2014 presidential elections, he experienced a personal turning point: during a theatre performance at the French Cultural Centre in Kabul in December 2014, a bomb exploded.
+Akhlaqi sustained minor injuries.

 Va naagahaan / Aus heiterem Himmel